koii-network/docs/develop/command-line-tool/create-task-cli/create-task.md

   The next prompt depends on your answer to the prompt above.
   :::

-- [For IPFS] **Enter the web3.storage API key:** Input your web3.storage API key to store your task executable on IPFS (e.g., `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9....`).
+- [For IPFS] **Enter the Spheron API key:** Input your Spheron API key to store your task executable on IPFS (e.g., `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9....`).
   :::tip
-  Visit [Web3.storage](https://web3.storage/), create an account, generate an API token for your project, copy the token, and paste it on this prompt.
+  Create a Spheron Key, either set it up in your Koii Node App, see [tutorial](https://docs.koii.network/koii/faq#tutorial-step-by-step-guide-to-getting-a-spheron-storage-key), or if you prefer set it up from CLI using [Spheron API](https://docs.spheron.network/rest-api/#creating-an-access-token).
+If you already have the key setup in the Koii App you can find it in settings. , copy the token, and paste it on this prompt.
   :::

 - [For DEVELOPMENT] **Enter the name of executable you want to run on task-nodes:** Enter a desired name for your task executable, this will be the same name of the executable file that will exist in the task node's executables folder.